 - To run the code go to the top menu, press on the Run option, and here will open some other options and select the Run Sub/UserForm also you can simply press F5 to run the code.

 If there are values in the assigned cells for the co-efficient then you will get the roots of the quadratic equation in the assigned cells.

 - How to Solve Polynomial Equation in Excel (5 Simple Methods)

 - Solve Exponential Equation in Excel (4 Suitable Examples)

-- How to Solve Differential Equation in Excel (With Easy Steps)
+- How to Solve Nonlinear Equations in Excel (with Easy Steps)

 You can also create a macro button, so you can easily use this worksheet repeatedly.
 To create a macro button follow the steps below:

 - First, go to the Developer tab in the top ribbon.